Conservative Care vs Operative Care

 The painful shoulder from a fall is a common scene in the Monday clinic.
 The more acute injuries—dislocated shoulders—can only occur by tearing the labrum: the key stabilizer in the shoulder joint.
 While there is some debate about whether or not first-time dislocations should be repaired, the tissue is similar to that of the meniscus cartilage, in that it has poor intrinsic healing.
 We think an outpatient procedure—i.e., a couple of stitches in the labrum, followed by a well-defined shoulder rehab—is preferable to risking a repeat dislocation on a ski slope or in the surf.

 Torn rotator cuffs present a different set of decisions.
 The tear patterns are diverse and patient responses to them equally variable.
 We see many partial tears that do extremely well without surgery.
 We now augment the healing with injections of bioactive factors, which recruit stem cells to the site of the tear.
-While we don’t yet have definitive data on the efficacy of this therapy (other than cost), it does not appear to do any harm.
+While we don’t yet have definitive data on the efficacy of this therapy, it does not appear to do any harm.
 Partial tears that don’t respond to non-operative care can be repaired at a later date.
 Complete rotator cuff tears also present a challenging set of decisions.
 While our intuition is that the complete tear should be repaired early, before the tissue scars and retracts; so many patients do well with cuff tears that guessing who will and who won’t benefit from repair is tough.
 For young patients, the decision is easier.
 The force needed to rupture a young rotator cuff is so high that the natural effective healing is probably not enough.
 So the younger the patient, the earlier we perform the repair.
 And for older patients?
 We often leave the choice up to them.
 Night pain and persisting weakness are usually the symptoms that drive them back into the office for repair.

 Broken clavicles are repaired far more often today than in the past.
 The old days, when we let them heal on their own, left many people with weakness of the shoulder.
 A displaced clavicle presenting more than a 1.5 cm overlap and a 45-degree displacement often calls for a repair.
 We prefer not to use a plate and screws but instead to use our single intramedullary screw technique, which saves the patient from long, open incisions and painful hardware.
 In children —whose formative bodies remodel the broken bones to a normal alignment over time—we usually let the natural healing process occur without surgery.